Write For Us

 Write for 425 Magazine.
 425 magazine is always looking for local talented and experienced freelance writers.
 We strive to provide fun and interesting local stories to the Eastside community.

 Below you will also find information on story pitches, requirements and formatting.
 Please read the information thoroughly.
 It should answer most, if not all, of your questions.
-Additional questions, queries and submissions should be sent to 425 magazine’s deputy editor Ethan Chung.
+Additional questions, queries and submissions should be sent to 425 magazine’s editor in chief Lisa Patterson.

 425 at a glance